The Importance of Financial Wellness for Teams in the Workplace

 The benefits of prioritizing financial wellness in the workplace are extensive.
 Employees who feel financially secure are more engaged, focused, and motivated.
 They experience reduced stress levels and are less likely to seek employment elsewhere.

-A Brightplan survey of employee well-being found remarkable numbers about what they want their employees to provide for them.
+A 2022 Brightplan Wellness Barometer Survey of employee well-being found remarkable numbers about what they want their employees to provide for them.
 The Brightplan survey found that 88% of employees expect employers to offer them tools for investing, 87% want access to financial education, and 84% want access to a financial professional, such as a planner, counselor, or therapist.
 So the overwhelming majority of people are saying, not only do I want a paycheck, but I also want benefits that help demonstrate to me that my employer cares about my financial well-being.

 Employee Financial Wellness Programs